 2. How would you respond to this decision?”

-First note that advance technical knowledge of “open and laparscopic oophorectomy” is irrelevant and if you see a technical term in CASPer it is just meant to shake you up a bit and stress you.
+First note that advanced technical knowledge of “open and laparscopic oophorectomy” is irrelevant and if you see a technical term in CASPer it is just meant to shake you up a bit and stress you.
 As you can see, this sample question encompasses numerous areas and deals with several ethical concepts.
 While the first question specifically asks about informed consent, the second then adds a dimension of patient autonomy and could even be argued to branch into Evidence-based Medicine.

 From an assessors’ point of view, the more dimensions of the question you can demonstrate that you have recognized and considered, the better the grade you will receive.
 In this example, you would need to appreciate what important aspects of the patient encounter contribute to informed consent (e.g. proposed procedure, details, possible alternatives, risks and complications, consequences of doing nothing, etc.) and recognizing that, provided the patient has the capacity to make their own decisions about their healthcare, that making the decision to decline surgery, although potentially inadvisable within the context of their illness, is a patient’s inalienable right as part of their autonomy.